Prospective Student FAQs

 What is Physical Therapy?

 Physical therapists, or PTs, are health care professionals who evaluate and treat people with health problems resulting from injury, disease, or biomechanical dysfunction.
-Physical therapists are integral members of the primary care team and are involved in prevention of disability and promotion of positive health.
+Physical therapists are integral members of the primary care team and are involved in the prevention of disability and promotion of positive health.
 They are also acting consultants in restorative care.

 Physical Therapy practice today is based on well-developed body of scientific and clinical knowledge.
 Physical therapists apply knowledge from the basic, behavioral, and social sciences.
 Physical therapists must also demonstrate effective communication skills.
 Insight and sensitivity to the unique needs of diverse populations are essential to effectively maximize the individual's functional potential in society.